 “Geez!
 How did they even know we were going to do that?”

 I shake my head.
 “I don’t know, but I’m guessing that it was one of the other sororities that outed us.”

 “And I bet I know who.
-What one sorority seems to be against Abby succeeding the most?”
+What one sorority seems to be so against Abby succeeding?”

 My eyes widen.
 “The Alpha Beta Phis.”
 I scoff.
 “You know, for people who claim that Abby will fail, they seem to be taking a lot of precautions to stop her from getting anywhere.”